Sri Lanka Navy says missing Indian fisherman's body recovered | Law-Order

 - Sri Lanka

-The Sri Lankan Navy said on Wednesday that they have found the body of an Indian fisherman who went missing after the boat he was in along with two others was hit by a naval vessel of the island nation off the northern coast.
+The Sri Lankan Navy said on Wednesday that they have recovered the body of an Indian fisherman who went missing after the boat he was in along with two others was hit by a naval vessel of the island nation off the northern coast, the second such incident this year.

 The incident occurred near Neduntheevu late Monday night when the Lankan naval vessel rammed into the Indian fishermen's boat, throwing three of the occupants into the sea in the impact.